Kathy Augustine: 2006 State Treasurer race

-Unable to seek a third term as State Controller due to term limits, in January 2006, Augustine announced her candidacy for Nevada State Treasurer, despite opposition from state Republican Party leaders stemming from her impeachment.
+Unable to seek a third term as State Controller due to term limits, in January 2006, in the last year of her term as State Controller, Augustine announced her candidacy for Nevada State Treasurer, despite opposition from state Republican Party leaders stemming from her impeachment.
 In May 2006, the party voted to deny her party support in the State Treasurer race.
 Despite her death, her name remained on the ballot for the August 15 primary, and she received 18.64% of the vote.

 Murder and subsequent death investigation

 On July 8, 2006, Augustine was found unconscious in her Reno home, and died three days later without regaining consciousness.
 Following Augustine's death Governor Kenny Guinn appointed Steve Martin, an accountant and Republican candidate in the 2006 State Controller race, to succeed her.

 Although early reports stated that the cause of death was a heart attack, police soon came to suspect foul play.

 On July 14, 2006, her husband, nurse Chaz Higgs, attempted suicide by slitting his wrists in the couple's Las Vegas home.
 Higgs was arrested in Hampton, Virginia on September 29, 2006, and charged with first degree murder in Augustine's death after an FBI toxicology test found traces of the paralyzing drug succinylcholine in her system.
 Higgs, a critical care nurse, allegedly made suspicious remarks to a co-worker about how to kill someone undetectably using succinylcholine.
 He was extradited back to Nevada.
 The warrant and test results were kept secret until Higgs's arrest.

 Higgs was convicted of murder by a Reno jury on June 29, 2007.
 He was sentenced to life in prison, with a chance of parole after 20 years.
 He was placed on suicide watch after twice trying to kill himself while in custody.
 Higgs is housed in the High Desert State Prison near Indian Springs, Nevada.
-In May 2009, the Nevada Supreme Court upheld Higgs' murder conviction in a majority decision.
+In May 2009, the Nevada Supreme Court upheld Higgs's murder conviction in a majority decision.